CiscoDevNet/terraform-provider-aci/docs/resources/netflow_exporter_policy.md

 ## Example Usage ##

-The configuration snippet below creates a Netflow Exporter Policy with only required attributes.
+The configuration snippet below creates a NetFlow Exporter Policy with only required attributes.

 ```hcl